 Stochastic terrorism, leads to things like the brutal beating and death of Matthew Shephard.
 It leads to the brutal assaults and deaths of many transgender people every year.
 Please understand; it leads to hate crimes like the one that inspired the book “Bus 57”.

 Facts: People actually doing allyship don’t knowingly support or perpetuate words, actions, systems, policies, and people that will harm folks with marginalized identities.
-People doing allyship are willing to get introspective.
 They’re ready to acknowledge when their words/actions aren’t in alignment with, well, being an ally.
 Then they do better next time.

 So if you ask me why I won’t let it go, or why I’ll always intervene and/or educate even where my advocacy isn’t welcome, I will tell you it’s because the students for whom I work on a daily basis need me, and you, and everyone else, to change the world.
 They need us to live Love loudly, even when that means getting uncomfortable and learning about how we can do better.
 After all, doing allyship is not about us.